taogen-docs/resources-of-learning/domains/programming-language-resources.md

 #### Haskell

 - [Haskell Documentation - doc]( https://www.haskell.org/documentation/ )
+- Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovača [HTML](https://learnyouahaskell.github.io/chapters.html)
-- Real World Haskell: Code You Can Believe In by Bryan O'Sullivan
+- Real World Haskell: Code You Can Believe In by Bryan O'Sullivan [HTML](https://book.realworldhaskell.org/read/)
+- Learn Haskell by building a blog generator by Gil Mizrahi [HTML](https://learn-haskell.blog/)
 - Programming in Haskell by Graham Hutton
-- Learn You a Haskell for Great Good! by Miran Lipovača
-- Parallel and Concurrent Programming in Haskell: Techniques for Multicore and Multithreaded Programming by Simon Marlow
 - Haskell Programming From First Principles by Christopher Allen, Julie Moronuki
 - Get Programming with Haskell by Will Kurt
 - Thinking Functionally with Haskell by Richard S. Bird
-- Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovača
 - Haskell: The Craft of Functional Programming by Simon Thompson

+Intermediate

+- Developing Web Apps with Haskell and Yesod: Safety-Driven Web Development (2nd, 2015) by Michael Snoyman [HTML](https://www.yesodweb.com/book)
+- Parallel and Concurrent Programming in Haskell: Techniques for Multicore and Multithreaded Programming by Simon Marlow
+- Functional Design and Architecture: Examples in Haskell (2024) by Alexander Granin
+- Haskell in Depth (2021) by Vitaly Bragilevsky
+- Practical Haskell: A Real-World Guide to Functional Programming (2022) by Alejandro Serrano Mena
+- Production Haskell: Succeeding in Industry with Haskell (2023) by Matt Parsons

 Web Frameworks